IADhunter/Rain-Cycles/README.md

 * Mode and timer selector
 * Trigger selector (None/Cycle/Rain) with wait_time editor
 * Edit Mode with automatic state selection

 ---

+## Developer Tab in Remix Menu

+The Developer tab provides tools for mod creators to batch-generate room states and control where files are saved.
+Access it from the Rain Cycles options in the Remix menu.

+### Destination Mod

+Select which active mod receives the generated `settings_N.txt` files.
+By default, files are written to the region's own mod folder (or vanilla if no mod owns the region).

+* Use the search box to filter mods by ID or name.
+* Click a mod to select it as the save destination.
+* Click **X** to clear the selection and restore default behavior.

+### Generate States

+Batch-generates the 4 state files (`settings_1.txt` through `settings_4.txt`) for a region.
+Each file is a copy of the existing `settings.txt` found in the region's rooms folder.

+* Use the search box to filter regions by ID or name.
+* Click a region to generate its states.
+* If the region already has state files, it is skipped.

+> **Note:** This tool only affects file writing.
+Reading always follows the standard mod priority order described in [File Resolution](#file-resolution).

+---